allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 Each commit week has 5 points up for grabs, one each for the following
 activities:

-- **Attendance**: once during each commit week I will take attendance on a random day.
-Attend class/lab and the point is yours.
-Miss and you forfeit it.

 - **Discord Discussion**: I will share a discussion prompt in the class Discord channel at the start of the week.
 By **Wednesday, at 11:59pm** you are required to respond to the prompt with a *novel contribution* (meaning your